Building the Championship Season: A Case Study

 Phase 3: Pre-Competition (Sept 30 – Oct 27)

 The Goal: VO2 Max rises.
 Race pace becomes sustainable.
+For a dedicated middle-mile workout during this phase, see our breakdown of Canova Alternations for high school XC.

 - Week 8: Tue: 6×800 @ 5k | Thu: 6×200 Fast | Sat: Race